ibbles/LearningUnreal/Character.md

 A Character is a type/sublcass of [[Pawn]] designed for bipedal animated models.
-The Character is the player's avatar, the body that is running around the level.
+The Character is the player's or AI's avatar, the body that is running around the level.
 This is separate from the brain or mind, which is represented by a Controller, either an [[AI Controller]] or a [[Player Controller]].

 A Character contains